myswang/crappii-bird/README.md

 [GRRLIB repository](https://github.com/GRRLIB/GRRLIB)

-You can then compile the project with `make`, which will produce a `crappii-bird.dol` binary that you can run on a Wii or Dolphin emulator.
+You can then compile the project with `make`, which will produce a `crappii-bird.dol` binary that you can run on a homebrewed Wii or Dolphin emulator.

 ## Acknowledgements